lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 I'm using [aws-lambda-haskell-runtime](https://hackage.haskell.org/package/aws-lambda-haskell-runtime)
 as the runtime for my Haskell code on Lambda.
 I wanted to see what data from the request Amazon was making available.
 So the program will simply get a request as a JSON, prettify it and return that.
-This `Main.hs`, the only Haskell file.
+This is `Main.hs`, the only Haskell file.

 ``` haskell
 {-# LANGUAGE DeriveGeneric  #-}